Yellowen/Owrang/docs/user/setup/docs.user.setup.email.md

 	"_label": "Setting up Email"
 }
 ---
-Emails are the nervous system of business communication and ERPNext has been designed to make good use of this.
+Emails are the nervous system of business communication and Owrang has been designed to make good use of this.

 ## Sending Emails